AgrospAI/oceanprotocol-job-details/README.md

-A Python package to get details from OceanGate jobs
+A Python package to get details from OceanProtocol jobs